 Making Chicken a la Peasant

-Chicken, cream of chicken soup, and peas!
-That’s it.
+Chicken, cream of chicken soup, chicken broth, and peas!
+That’s it!

 I’m not against using canned chicken, in fact, I use it for a lot of recipes.
 For this one though I like to use boiled chicken breasts.
 Now that I have an Instant Pot, it makes the job a whole lot easier.
 You can check out my recipe for shredded chicken breast in the Instant Pot.
 If you don’t want to make the chicken yourself, you can certainly use a can or you can buy the pre-cooked shredded chicken in the supermarket.

-After you’ve cooked and shredded the chicken, you just mix it with 2 cans of Cream of Chicken soup, 1 can of broth from the chicken, and 1 can of peas.
+After you’ve cooked and shredded the chicken, you just mix it with 2 cans of Cream of Chicken soup, 2 cans of broth from the chicken, and 1 can of peas.

 Pop it in the oven and voila!

 We’ve always served it on top of toast as my mom did, but in my search, I found it served with biscuits as well.
 That’s something I may have to try since I love biscuits!